Patriots Park (Westchester)

-Patriot's Park (originally referred to as Brookside Park) is located on U.S. Route 9 along the boundary between Tarrytown and Sleepy Hollow in Westchester County, New York, United States.
+Patriots Park (originally referred to as Brookside Park) is located on U.S. Route 9 along the boundary between Tarrytown and Sleepy Hollow in Westchester County, New York, United States.
 It is a four-acre (1.6-ha) parcel with a walkway and several monuments.
-In 1982 it was added to the National Register of Historic Places.
+In 1982, it was added to the National Register of Historic Places.

 Overview

 During the American Revolutionary War Major John André of the British Army was captured, disguised in civilian clothing, at the site by three Patriot militiamen.
 They found papers on him that implicated him in espionage with Benedict Arnold, a high-ranking officer of the Continental Army.
 After a military trial André was executed; Arnold defected to the British and lived his remaining years after the war in England.

-A memorial was erected on the site in 1853, on land donated by some members of the local African American community.
+A memorial was erected on the site in 1853, on land donated by William and Mary Taylor, members of the local African American community.
 It was one of the earliest monuments to honor any event of the Revolutionary War.
 Later it was expanded and incorporated into Brookside Park, a late 19th-century Beaux-Arts residential development by the firm of Carrère and Hastings.
 Later it became the campus of two different girls' boarding schools, one of which was attended by Lauren Bacall.
-It became a park and took its current name in the middle of the 20th century, and all buildings but the gatehouse were demolished.
+It became a park and took its current name in the early 20th century, and all buildings but the gatehouse were demolished.